HandtoEarth/Field/index.md

 4. Enter your ownCloud login information in the *Username* and *Password* fields.
 Click the *Next* button to continue.

-5. The “Local Folder Option” screen allows you to choose to sync all of your files on the ownCloud server, or select individual folders to sync.
+5. The *Local Folder Option* screen allows you to choose to sync all of your files on the ownCloud server, or select individual folders to sync.

    + If you want to sync only specific folders, select *Choose What to Sync* and select the folder you want to include.
 The option *Sync everything from the server* is the default setting.
    + The default *Local Folder* is ownCloud, in your home directory.
 You can change this as needed.

 6. When you have completed specifying your sync options, click the *Connect* button.
 The client will attempt to connect to your ownCloud server.
-When it is successful you’ll see two buttons, one to connect to your ownCloud Web GUI and one to open your local folder.
+When it is successful you’ll see two buttons: one to connect to your ownCloud Web GUI, and one to open your local folder.
 The sytem will begin synchronizing your files.

 Once installed, the user can log in to the *ownCloud Desktop Synchronization Client* and access the server.